demirantay/notebook/syllabus-compsci.md

 - [ ] Level 9: After learning all of the things above do a youtube clone too.
 - [ ] Optional: This is optional if you want to challenge yourself, clone google.com

-> If you finish frontend or backend sections start `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada) when their time of the month comes.
+> If you finish frontend or backend sections start `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada) when their time of the month comes.OR go for a algorithm online prep course like algoexpert.io , leetcode ...etc

 <br>
 <Br>